A hierarchical reserving model for reported non-life insurance claims: Bridging aggregate and individual reserving methods

-As a result of the weak assumptions underlying the hierarchical reserving model, many existing reserving models can be restated as special cases of our framework.
-As a unifying framework, the hierarchical reserving model facilitates model comparison and allows extending the calibration and simulation strategy developed in this paper to other models.
-In the case of models designed for aggregate data, the hierarchical reserving framework in addition offers insights as to how these models could be extended to data registered at the level of individual claims.

-As an illustration of the generality of our framework, we construct hierarchical reserving models inspired by recent contributions on aggregate reserving using data structured in multiple triangles.
+As an illustration of the generality of our framework, we construct hierarchical reserving models inspired by recent contributions on aggregate reserving models with data structured in multiple triangles.
 We discuss two examples of such models, namely the double chain ladder \citep{Martinez2012} and the collective reserving model \citep{wahl2019}.
 As motivated in Section~\ref{section:introduction}, we limit our analysis to the RBNS part of these aggregate models.

-\paragraph{Double chain ladder} The double chain ladder (DCL) \citep{Martinez2012} extends the chain ladder method to two runoff triangles to obtain separate estimates for the IBNR and RBNS reserve.
-Since we only consider the development of claims after reporting, we focus on the triangle of claim sizes and construct a one-layer hierarchical model.
+\paragraph{Double chain ladder} The double chain ladder (DCL) \citep{Martinez2012} extends the chain ladder method to two run-off triangles and constructs separate estimates for the IBNR and RBNS reserve.
+Since we only consider the development of claims after reporting, we focus on the triangle of claim payment sizes and construct a one-layer hierarchical model.
 DCL structures the expected payment size for a claim $k$ in development year $j$ since reporting, denoted $U^{j}_{k, 1}$, as

-where $i_k$ denotes the occurrence year of the claim and $\tilde{\pi}_j$ and $\tilde{\mu}_j$ are the payment probability in development year $j$ and average payment size in development year $j$ respectively.
+where $i_k$ denotes the occurrence year of the claim and $\tilde{\pi}_j$ and $\tilde{\mu}_j$ refer to the payment probability and the average payment size in development year $j$ since reporting, respectively.
 The coefficient $\gamma_{i_k}$ adjusts the size of the payments from occurrence year $i_k$ for inflation.
-Letting inflation depend on the occurrence year is natural in DCL, which aggregates runoff triangles by occurrence year and development year since occurrence.
-Since runoff triangles based on the hierarchical reserving model aggregate by reporting year and development year since reporting, it is in our framework more natural to model inflation per reporting year.
-If we change the occurrence year effect $\gamma_{i_k}$ by a reporting year effect $\gamma_{r_k}$, the individual updates become
+Letting inflation depend on the occurrence year is natural in DCL, which aggregates run-off triangles by occurrence year and development year since occurrence.
+Since run-off triangles based on the hierarchical reserving model aggregate by reporting year and development year since reporting, it is in our framework more natural to model inflation per reporting year.
+Therefore we change the occurrence year effect $\gamma_{i_k}$ by a reporting year effect $\gamma_{r_k}$.
+The expected payment size for a claim $k$ in development year $j$ since reporting then becomes